What is Lap Band Surgery?

-An adjustable silicon band that sits around the upper part of your stomach forming a small pouch.
+The procedure involves placing an adjustable silicon band which sits around the upper part of your stomach, forming a small pouch.
 This restricts the amount you can eat and produces early satiety.

 - Doesn’t involve dividing or removing any part of your stomach or intestine

-- 15 to 30% patients will need some form of revisional surgery
+- 15% to 30% of patients will need some form of revisional surgery

 - Band slippage or erosion